 The Ableton Push 2 midi controller might be the preferred option among the pros, but what if your budget won’t give you access to this advanced system?
 No need for concern, as there is a wide range of Ableton Push alternatives that still give you the features you need to make every track you produce better than the last one.

-With experience in working with many types of controllers and instrument systems, I have come across good and bad Ableton Push alternatives.
-Read on as I reveal what alternatives are really worth it if your budget is too low for the Ableton Push.
+With experience in working with many types of controllers and instrument systems, I have come across good and bad Push 2 alternatives.
+Read on as I reveal what alternatives are really worth it if your budget is too low for the Push.

-Let’s face it – without a doubt, the Ableton Push controller is one of the best options you can fit in your studio.
+Let’s face it – without a doubt, the Push 2 Ableton controller is one of the best options you can fit in your studio.
 With a single device, you have the ability to control all of your instruments, channels, and even additional plug-ins that are added to your software.
-The problem is, it does not meet the needs or budget of every person.
+The problem is, it does not meet the needs or budget of every music producer.

 - 16 configurable pads

 When portability is a priority while looking at Push 2 alternatives, the Akai MPD 218 should be at the top of your list.
 A compact design accompanied with strong build quality is and professional functions make this live controller the beat makers choice.

 The controller offers a universal system that is compatible with most software that you may already own.
 This means no need to spend extra on licenses for software after connecting the controller.

 The Akai MPD 218 midi pad controller is also bundled with software that provides 100% compatibility with the system.

 A USB interface is used, providing a MIDI-over-USB experience.
 With this in mind, connecting the Ableton controller to your laptop or PC is quick and easy.
 With a built-in driver in the controller, no additional downloads are required.
 MPC controls are used to offer a more sensitive control system – enhancing the precision of every setting you adjust.